JohnyzHub/EJB3x/README.md

                     UserTransaction - Get access of user transaction using @Resource or SessionContext and perform operations such as begin, commit and rollback.

                     @Transactional - provides ability to declaratiely control transaction boundaries at class and method level.
                                    TxType.Required is default.
                                    rollbackOn - rollbacks transaction on a set of declared exceptions. donotrollbackon - do not perform rollback on a set of declared exceptions.

+          @ApplicationScoped vs @Singleton:

+                    ApplicationScoped belongs to CDI.	package javax.enterprise.context
+                    Singleton belongs to EJB.
+Package import javax.inject

+          	In CDI you don't get concurrency management by default.
+                    So @ApplicationScoped simply states the cardinality of the injected object.
+                    That means it instructs the injection engine to create only one instance of the injected bean and use it across all the application.
+But it does not enforce any concurrency constraint.

+                    Where as in case of singleton, in addition to instruct the application server to create only one instance of the injected bean and use it across all the application, it also instructs to manage concurrency.
+This transforms a regular bean to an EJB and by default enforces @ConcurrencyManagement(ConcurrencyManagementType.CONTAINER)
+                    and @Lock(LockType.WRITE).
+                    Please do remember @ConcurrencyManagement and @Lock are applicable only to Singletons but not to Stateless and Stateful.